ros-controls/roadmap/design_drafts/ros2_control_documentation.rst

 The controllers' lifecycle is based on the `LifecycleNode-Class`_ implementing the state machine as described in the `Node Lifecycle Design`_ document.

 When executing the control-loop ``update()`` method is called.
-The method can access the latest hardware states and enables the controller to write the hardware's command interfaces.
+The method can access the latest hardware states and enable the controller to write the hardware's command interfaces.

 User Interfaces
 ---------------